 Yes, it’s as easy as using a Ziploc bag.
 Remember, all you need is to contain moisture and heat.
 This method works well with frozen dumplings.

-Another option for how to steam dumplings without a steamer when they’re frozen is to use water and the microwave.
+Another option for steaming dumplings without a steamer when they’re frozen is to use water and the microwave.
 Place your frozen dumplings in a microwave-safe bowl.

 Next, drain the water.
 Keep the dumplings in a plastic bag and seal them, leaving only a small corner open.
 Heat the dumplings in the microwave on medium for a few minutes.